GeorgeCasartelli/acoustic_comms/README.md

 # Aerial Acoustic Communications Demonstrator
 **Final Year BEng Project**

 A MATLAB implementation of an OFDM modem for data transmission via acoustic waves.
-This system is designed to transmit text data through air using subcarrier interleaving and preamble-based equalization.
+This system is designed to transmit text data or small images through air using 400 subcarriers with pilot based channel correction.

 ## System Overview
 The project implements a digital communication pipeline adapted for acoustic frequencies.
-Preamble correlation allows for signals to be synchronised.
+Preamble correlation allows for packets to be detected.
+Pilot symbols allow for equalisation of the acoustic channel, fixing Carrier Frequency Offset (CFO)

 ## Hardware Setup
 - **Transmitter:** Genelec Active Studio Monitor